-Global Irish Studies at Georgetown University, Solas Nua, and NYU DC Dialogues present:
+Global Irish Studies at Georgetown University, Solas Nua, and NYU DC Dialogues presented:

 A poetry reading with Jessica Traynor and Victoria Kennefick

-This event will take place in person at NYU Washington, D.C.
-(1307 L Street NW Washington, DC 20005) and will also be live-streamed.
-The readings and discussion will be moderated by Professor Cóilín Parsons.
-Registration is required in order to attend this event, whether in person or virtually.
+This event took place in person at NYU Washington, D.C. and was also live-streamed.
+The readings and discussion were moderated by Professor Cóilín Parsons.

 Jessica Traynor is a poet, essayist and librettist, and poetry editor at Banshee.
 Her debut poetry collection, Liffey Swim (Dedalus Press, 2014), was shortlisted for the Strong/Shine Award.
 The Quick (Dedalus Press, 2018) was an Irish Times poetry book of the year.
 Awards include the Ireland Chair of Poetry Bursary, the Listowel Poetry Prize, and Hennessy New Writer of the Year.
 Operas include Paper Boat, a commission from Irish National Opera and Music for Galway, and The Wanderer, commissioned by Irish Modern Dance Theatre.
 Recent residencies include the Yeats Society Sligo, the Seamus Heaney Home Place and dlr LexIcon.
 She is a Creative Fellow of UCD.
 Pit Lullabies (Bloodaxe, 2022) is a Poetry Book Society Recommendation.